CMLab-Korea/Awesome-Video-Frame-Interpolation/README.md

 </details>

-## 📊 Benchmarks & Datasets
+### 📊 <a name="benchmarks-datasets"></a>Benchmarks & Datasets

 Includes commonly used datasets:

 - Vimeo90K
 - UCF101
 - DAVIS
 - SNU-FILM
 - Adobe240/60fps

 And evaluation metrics:

 - PSNR / SSIM
 - LPIPS / tOF
 - Interpolation Error (IE)

 ---

+### 📈 <a name="metrics"></a>Metrics

+(Provide detailed descriptions or references of metrics like PSNR, SSIM, LPIPS, tOF, and Interpolation Error here if needed.)